laurelkruse/center-of-mouse/README.md

 ### 2. Install Homebrew
 Copy and paste `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` into your terminal and press enter.
 It may take a little time to install.

 Once you see that Homebrew has been installed you will see a message that says next steps.
 Once you see this message copy and past this command into terminal `(echo; echo 'eval "$(/opt/homebrew/bin/brew shellenv)" ') >> /Users/w. zprofile eval "$(/opt/homebrew/bin/brew shellenv)"`

+After this has been installed type `brew help` and click enter.
+This ensures that the homebrew is accurately installed

 ### 3. Install ffmpeg
 Enter `brew install ffmpeg` and press enter.